Marina Picasso: Early life

-Marina was born in 1950 to Emiliénne Lotte May and Paulo Picasso.
+Marina was born on 14 November 1950 to Paulo and Emiliénne Picasso (maiden name Emiliénne Lotte).
 Paulo was the son of a Russian ballerina Olga Khokhlova and artist Pablo Picasso.
 Her brother Pablito was born a year earlier on May 5, 1949.

-Marina's father Paulo worked odd jobs for Pablo Picasso (such as a chauffeur), and did not spend a lot of time with his immediate family.
-Consequently, Marina's parents divorced in 1953, three years after she was born.
-Paulo remarried Christine Pauplin and they had a son, Bernard Ruiz-Picasso.
+Marina's father Paulo worked odd jobs for Pablo Picasso (such as a chauffeur) and did not spend a lot of time with his immediate family.
+Marina's parents divorced in 1953, three years after she was born.
+Paulo remarried to Christine Pauplin and they had a son, Bernard Ruiz-Picasso.

-Emiliénne did not work and, "relied on handouts from her ex-husband to raise Marina and her older brother, Pablito."
-Paulo did not work regularly, so Marina and her brother grew up in poverty despite her grandfather's proximity and enormous wealth.
+Emiliénne did not work and "relied on handouts from her ex-husband to raise Marina and her older brother, Pablito."
+Paulo did not work regularly, so Marina and her brother grew up struggling both emotionally and financially despite their grandfather's proximity and enormous wealth.
+In her autobiography Marina stated that both parents abused alcohol.

 In 1957, Pablo Picasso sued unsuccessfully for custody of Marina and Pablito on the grounds that their environment was “degrading to their health and morality.”
-He did not succeed, but he did become more involved in their lives by paying for their school.
-However, he paid for room and board only so, the children struggled to pay for books and "could afford neither school trips nor proper clothes."
+He did not succeed, although the court did mandate regular visits by a social worker.
+Picasso became more involved in their lives by paying for their private schooling.
+However, via his lawyer, he paid only the school fees so the children struggled to obtain books and stationery and "could afford neither school trips nor proper clothes."
+Visits to Picasso's home in early childhood were infrequent, but memorable as part of 'la bande' (the gang) of close in age young family members.
+Picasso enjoyed taking the extended family to bullfights.

-Marina wanted to go to college and medical school but could not pay for it.
+Marina wanted to go to college and medical school but could not pay for it and did not dare request support from her grandfather based on his lawyer's advice.
 Instead, she supported herself by working in a home for children with mental health issues and learning disabilities.

 Picasso's death and inheritance

 Pablo Picasso died in Mougins, France on April 8, 1973.
-Picasso's second wife Jacqueline did not allow Marina's brother Pablito to attend the funeral; a few days later, he drank a bottle of bleach.
+Picasso's second wife Jacqueline did not allow Picasso's children or grandchildren including Marina's brother Pablito to attend the funeral.
+A few days later, he drank a bottle of bleach.
 As a result, Pablito suffered from internal injuries for three months before dying on July 2, 1973.

 Despite the wealth Pablo Picasso left behind, the immediate family could not afford Pablito's funeral, so the burial expenses were paid for with donations from friends.

-Picasso did not leave a will, which caused years of fighting between his widow, mistresses, children and grandchildren.
-After a judge sorted out the details of the inheritance, Marina Picasso inherited a fifth of the estate.
-Her portion consisted of over 10,000 pieces of art and Picasso's Cannes residence, Villa La Californie.
+Picasso did not leave a will, which initiated contention amongst family members and their representatives (widow Jacqueline and children Claude, Maya, Paloma and grandchildren Marina and Bernard).
+After a judge sorted out the details of the inheritance, Marina Picasso inherited over 10,000 pieces of art and Picasso's Cannes residence, Villa La Californie.